actris-cloudnet/cloudnetpy/docs/html/_sources/quickstart.rst.txt

    $ pip3 install scipy netcdf4 cloudnetpy

 That's it!
-If you have cloud radar, ceilometer, microwave radiometer and model data as proper NetCDF files, it's easy to start processing those.
+If you have cloud radar, ceilometer, microwave radiometer and model data in NetCDF files, it's easy to start processing.
 For example:

 .. code-block:: python